salolivares/triviaMaster/README.txt

 5) Click start game!

+6) Click on an answer and press submit to submit your select, or use the number keys (1,2,3,4,5) to select an answer and press "Enter" to submit selection.

 ## Bugs, Special Info
-- Time trail mode not implemented for this iteration.
+- Time trial mode not implemented for this iteration.
 - The shop is not implemented for this iteration.
 - High Scores not implemented for this iteration.
 - Music is not implemented for this iteration.